As Regulations Roll Back, Could Clean Water Protection Business Dry Up?

 In Northwest Montana, retired guides and conservationists Paul Roos and John Kowalski posthole through shin-deep snow to get to the headwaters of Nevada Spring Creek, wetlands that have been resurrected through Ecosystem Investment Partners.

-"It's sorta sexy over there," Roos says of the waterway he's trekking towards.
+"It's sorta sexy over there," Roos says of the waterway he's trekking toward.

 Before this property was restored, it was a cattle ranch.
-The stream had been diverted for irrigation, and destroyed by overgrazing.
+The stream had been diverted for irrigation and destroyed by overgrazing.

 "It was pretty much ecologically dead," he says.